dominikkiese/PFFRGSolver.jl/README.md

 # Citation

-If you use PFFRG.jl in your work, for now please cite
+If you use PFFRG.jl in your work, please acknowledge the package accordingly and cite our preprint

+D. Kiese, T.Müller, Y. Iqbal, R. Thomale and S. Trebst, "Multiloop functional renormalization group approach to quantum spin systems", arXiv:2011.01269 (2020)

+A suitable bibtex entry is
 ```
 @misc{kiese2020multiloop,
       title={Multiloop functional renormalization group approach to quantum spin systems},
-      author={Dominik Kiese and Tobias Mueller and Yasir Iqbal and Ronny Thomale and Simon Trebst},
+      author={Dominik Kiese and Tobias M\"uller and Yasir Iqbal and Ronny Thomale and Simon Trebst},
       year={2020},
       eprint={2011.01269},
       archivePrefix={arXiv},